Map preview

 No analysis available

-Clubhouse is supported by several current remarks, including explicit references to a "clubhouse" and "sports court with club house."
-The evidence is not as frequent as BBQ or recreation area, but it appears repeatedly enough to treat as a real shared amenity.
+Clubhouse is supported by several listings and is explicitly named in the remarks, including "clubhouse" and "sports court with club house."
+The evidence is consistent enough to treat it as a genuine shared amenity rather than agent noise.

 No analysis available